fuderiki/Ichor/README.md

 - Seamless integration with game engines through dedicated bindings (C# for Unity and C++ for Unreal)
 - CPU, concurrent, multithreading, and GPU computation support
 - Modular and easy-to-extend design
+- Easily use parts of algorithms to tailor one for your project's specific needs

 ## Structure